ehcloninger/my72mgb/_pages/about.md

 not a purist, but I wanted to keep the car "as original as possible".
 I used plenty of after-market parts in this project, but I deliberately didn't want to make a "restomod", with features that would've looked out of place in the 1970's.

+The goal in April 2020 was to get Pearline running so that I could enjoy her every week.
+Even if for a few hours; not a car that I take out every 6 months for a few minutes to keep the cobwebs out.
+Time will tell if I meet that goal.

+## The Future

+I'm looking at a couple of big purchases to go along with the restoration project.
+I suppose my blog posts will determine if I follow through or not.
+Here's the 2 year plan:

+* Buy a trailer that I can tow Pearline to auto shows further than 100 miles.
+I have a utility trailer but it's not made for this kind of use.
+I need at least a 16' trailer that's made for towing a vehicle.

+* Build a receiver hitch for the back bumper.
+There are plans on the internet where some talented designers have figured out a usable design.
+I need this because...

+* I want to get a tear-drop trailer to tow behind the MG.
+We used to love camping and exploring, but the 2 fifth wheels we've owned were a pain to get out of storage and on the road.
+I've been looking at "retro" tear-drop models from a couple of manufacturers but they are 15-18 months out on production.
+There's a local man that builds off-road tear-drops for Jeeps and he has some designs on a model for classic cars.
+I may work with him on a design for the MGB.

+I'm doing all this work because I don't see myself riding a motorcycle in 5 years.
+Too many bad lifestyle choices have left my lower back in a mess.
+I'll be much better off driving a slow classic car than a motorcycle that tempts me to drive 150mph.